misiektoja/psn_monitor/README.md

 # psn_monitor

-psn_monitor is a Python tool that allows for real-time monitoring of Sony PlayStation (PSN) players' activities.
+psn_monitor is a tool that allows for real-time monitoring of Sony PlayStation (PSN) players' activities.

 ## Features